Freak613/domc/README.md

 Compile DOM node, with `{{ value }}` mustache syntax for dynamic values inside, into function for using as a template.

-## To be done/Not implemented
-- Conditional rendering with v-if

 ## The Gist

 ```javascript